openaire/guidelines-literature-repositories/docs/field_citationissue.rst

 Definition and Usage Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The issue of the container (e.g. journal)
+The issue of the container (e.g. journal).
+This property is considered to be part of the bibliographic citation.

 Property citationIssue (R, 0-1)
 -------------------------------